nickyiliwang0000/h/programming-fundamentals/programming-control-flow.md

 }
 ```

 When `i === 9` the block executes one final time, 9 is printed and `i` is incremented to 10.
 The block doesn't execute anymore because the condition is false.

-However, the value from the last executed expression is returned (that's why `10` has a little arrow beside it).
+Note that after printing `1` through `9` in your console, there's a `10` with a little arrow beside it.
+That's not a return, we can't directly capture that value.
+This is your dev tools console trying to be helpful by printing the last expression it executed.

 ## The `break` keyword